cjdbarlow/Part-One/endocrine_functions_of_the_kidney.md

     * Hypoxia
     * Hypotension
     * Low Hct
+* Erythropoiesis is inhibited by:
+    * High red cell volume

 Production of EPO is decreased in renal failure, which is why patients with end-stage renal disease require exogenous EPO.
-* Erythropoiesis is stimulated by:
-    * Hypoxia
-    * Hypovolaemia
-    * Low haematocrit
-* Erythropoiesis is inhibited b high red cell volume.
-These adjustments are mediated by .

 ---
 ##References